PitPik/Schnauzer/README.md

 By default, when schnauzer.js first parses a template it builds arrays of currying functions that keep all data cached.
 The currying functions not only already hold the parsed HTML snippets but also the right key to the JSON being passed so it can concatenate strings on the fly.
 The rendering functions are highly optimised therefore Schnauzer currently renders 1/3 faster than Handlebars.
 Parsing is about 10x faster.

+The new version 2.x.x has a new parser that is faster, uses a lot less memory and allowes a more flexible way to use variables within tags.